 Third, try to get him to see his doctor (or yours), and encourage him to talk to his doctor about his depressed feelings (maybe he needs to go for other reasons, too).
 The physician can make a referral for counseling or prescribe helpful anti-depressant medication, ensuring he’ll get the depression help he needs.

 Fourth, sometimes we men need a little prodding (and pampering).
 Be persistent and don't give up, as long as you proceed in a non-threatening manner.
-Remember, you want the man in your life to view your efforts to help him as a sign of your deep-felt concern, rather than an attempt to nag, harass him or control him!
+Remember, you want the man in your life to view your efforts to help him as a sign of your deep-felt concern, rather than an attempt to nag, harass, or control him!

 He won't end up feeling pressured by you if you always state your concern in non-demanding ways.